Andrii-Radyhin/OCR-Water-Meter/README.md

 Colab_links.txt links for part 2 and 3

-predictions.py shows predictions in a console.
+predictions.py shows predictions for a single image in a console.